 Aside from his professional responsibilities, Eric has been heavily involved in community service for many years.
 He has served as a past president of the Rainier Valley Chamber of Commerce.
 He has also served on the board of the Rainier Vista Boys and Girls Club and the ACT Theatre.
 Additionally, Eric has been a little league baseball and basketball coach.

-He lives in Seattle with his wife Nicole and has three children- Justin, Linda and Denae.
+He lives in Renton with his wife Nicole and has three children- Justin, Linda and Denae.